RMWinslow/papersdrafts/contagion/discrete-timeless-newman-style-connections.md

 Suppose every agent is identical and chooses $$n$$ connections.
 The degree distribution is described by $$p_n=1$$.

+$$x^2+\sum_\infty \beta$$

+- Var $$T$$ is transmissibility of the contagion.
+    - Assume $$T$$ is the same for all connections.
+    - It can be interpreted as the apriori chance that the disease potentially transmits along an edge (meaning the edge is "open"; transmission won't actually occur if neither person involved gets sick.)
+    - Don't worry about the timing involved. (percolation theory)

 Following Newman, look at the the probability generating functions for the spread of this disease.

 - PGF for number of neighbors: $$G_0(x)=\sum_k p_k x^k = x^n$$